How Much Horsepower Does A Turbo Add?

 As mentioned, you also can’t install a turbocharger without significant other modifications.
 You must be able to adjust the timing and fuel mixture settings.
 Without doing this, you’ll run lean and damage your engine.

 In essence, the larger your engine is, the more suited it might be to a turbocharger.
-You can technically add a turbo to any car, but bigger engines are your best option.
+You can technically add a turbo to any vehicle, but bigger engines are your optimal option.
 They’ll see the most gains.

 Larger engines create more exhaust gases.
 Therefore, there’s more force to drive the turbo turbine and more boost potential as a result.